PrincetonUniversity/job_defense_shield/docs/alert/your_first_alert.md

 # Your First Alert

-Here we demonstrate how to setup an alert that sends emails to users for excessive run time limits (e.g., requesting 3 days but only using 3 hours).
+Here we demonstrate how to set up an alert that sends emails to users for excessive run time limits (e.g., requesting 3 days but only using 3 hours).

 ## Step 1: Add the Alert to the Configuration File

-First, add the following to your `config.yaml` with the appropriate changes to `cluster` and `partitions`:
+Add the following to your `config.yaml` with the appropriate changes to `cluster` and `partitions`:

 ```yaml
 ###############################